 But those who want to get out of the cold are just as likely to enjoy western Massachusetts, as the Berkshires are one of the Northeast’s great cultural hubs.
 The area is home to several art museums, including the Massachusetts Museum of Contemporary Art and the Norman Rockwell Museum.

-While it’s common thought to head to “winter” destinations during the cold months, visiting an area during its off-season allows you to fully enjoy everything it has to offer minus the crowds and exorbitant price tags.
-Cape Cod, of course, is known as a summer hotspot.
-But the miles of beaches and New England charm that define the area are still there after the temperatures drop.
+While it’s a common thought to head to “winter” destinations during the cold months, visiting an area during its off-season allows you to fully enjoy everything it has to offer minus the crowds and exorbitant price tags.
+Cape Cod is known as a summer hotspot, but the miles of beaches and New England charm that define the area are still there after the temperatures drop.
 There’s something different, but equally enjoyable about a walk along a snow-covered beach.